MeghaGajbhiye/UnstructuredDataset-Workshop/LabGuide300.md

 ## Introduction

-This lab guide will walk you through the process of creating a Compute Linux Instance.
+This lab guide will walk you through the process of creating a User Credential in Autonomous Database through Notebook.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.